HitPaw VikPea

 Corrupted or damaged video files can be incredibly frustrating.
 When a video file gets corrupted, you'll typically see error messages when trying to open it or the video will be unplayable.

 There are ways to repair and restore corrupted video files using specialized software tools.
-One of the most powerful solutions is HitPaw Video Enhancer.
+One of the most powerful solutions is HitPaw VikPea (Originally named as HitPaw Video Enhancer).
 This AI-powered video repair program can fix a wide range of corruption issues including error 150 unable to play video.

 • 1.
 HitPaw utilizes advanced artificial intelligence to fix corrupted, damaged, and glitchy videos.
 The AI scans videos and reconstructs damaged frames and data to restore unplayable files.